github/opensource.guide/_articles/building-community.md

 If the conversation is starting to unravel, ask the group, _"Which steps should we take next?"_ to refocus the conversation.

+If a conversation clearly isn't going anywhere, there are no clear actions to be taken, or the appropriate action has already been taken, close the issue and explain why you closed it.

 <aside class="pquote">
   <img src="https://avatars1.githubusercontent.com/u/401111?v=3&s=400" class="pquote-avatar" alt="avatar">
   Guiding a thread toward usefulness without being pushy is an art.
 It won't work to simply admonish people to stop wasting their time, or to ask them not to post unless they have something constructive to say.
 Instead, you have to suggest conditions for further progress: give people a route, a path to follow that leads to the results you want, yet without sounding like you're dictating conduct.